pepeette/ShanghaiLockdown2022/README.md

-### ShanghaiLockdown2022
+# ShanghaiLockdown2022

-Our very "privileged" compound wechat group that is usually muted... woke up to the Shanghai lockdown in march 15th.... and people started to talk... residents started to openly challenge the lockdown... challenge the numbers... challenge the news....
+Our very "privileged" compound WeChat group, typically muted, awakened to the Shanghai lockdown on March 15th.
+Residents began to openly challenge the lockdown, question the numbers, and scrutinize the news.

-A government representative lady got invited to monitor / announce gov measure... she got called out and shut down after 10 days...
+A government representative was invited to monitor and announce government measures but was called out and shut down after just 10 days.

-This analysis intends to showcase
+## This Analysis Aims to Showcase:

-1. the open talks of privileged chinese residents on a tool famously censored by the government
+1. The open discussions among privileged Chinese residents on a platform famously censored by the government.
-2. the illusion of central information shared, monitored and censored
+2. The illusion of central information that is shared, monitored, and censored.
-3. the vocabulary used in Chinese that belongs to war lexical field...
+3. The vocabulary used in Chinese that belongs to the lexical field of war.

-More to be analysed when out of the country
+More analysis will follow once I am out of the country.